Help Answer

 The program doesn’t automatically grab screenshots as this could slow down older systems and could also be a giveaway that the program is running if the PC is busy doing lots of things.

-You can change the amount of information that is recorded as well as the location it’s kept in.
+You can change the amount of information that is recorded by Perfect Keylogger as well as the location it’s kept in.
 By default, the program’s default log storage location is in a folder off its own directory but you can change this.

-That said, the log files are encrypted.
+That said, the Perfect Keylogger log files are encrypted.
 Not too many people are likely to know what a line such as the one below is storing:

 ²°¯±±¯²°°¹ ±´º²µº³±ÝÛ×éîäï÷ ÃèáîçåäÝÛÒåáäíå¯ÈåìðÝÛ